-Merck employs 69,000 people.
-Its pharmaceutical division creates products like Singulair (for asthma) and NuvaRing (for birth control).
+Merck & Co. manufactures products like Januvia (for Type 2 diabetes), Singulair (for asthma) and NuvaRing (for birth control).
 The animal health division has products such as vaccines for cattle and diabetes treatment for dogs and cats.
 The company has been largely successful.

 The History of Merck

-Merck & Co. began in 1668 when Friedrich Jacob Merck opened Merck KGaA, the parent company of Merck, in Germany in 1668.
-He purchased an apothecary and sold morphine, cocaine and codeine.
+Merck & Co. began in 1668 when Friedrich Jacob Merck opened the Angel Pharmacy (Engel-Apotheke) in Darmstadt, Germany.
+He sold morphine, cocaine and codeine.
 The company became a manufacturer in 1827, when Heinrich Emmanuel Merck transformed the business and named it E. Merck.
 A U.S. sales office opened in 1887.
 George Merck, Heinrich’s grandson, was appointed head of the U.S. branch, called Merck & Co., which opened in 1891.

 Merck agreed to a company changing merger with Philadelphia pharmacy Sharp & Dohme in 1953.
 The move enabled Merck to remain competitive and granted it access to Sharp & Dohme’s established clients.
 Together, the companies became the largest U.S. manufacturer of prescription drugs at the time.